 The Essex huffer is a triangular shaped bread roll peculiar to Essex (some might say, not the only pecularity of Essex).
 Huffers are substantial and won’t fall apart, making them perfect for food on the move; tractor drivers can eat them one-handed during long harvest hours and huffers emerge relatively unscathed from the depths of a well filled walker’s rucksack.
-Eat them warm, filled with bacon and mushrooms or eat them cold filled with cheese and salad.
+Eat them warm, filled with bacon and mushrooms or eat them cold filled with cheese and sweet tomato chutney.

 Twenty or so years ago, when I decided to bake my own huffers, I couldn’t find a recipe anywhere and the huffers on sale in various Essex pubs and bakeries varied quite a bit.
 Some were dry and boring wedges of bread while others were light and fluffy.
 Some were baked as individual rolls, others batch baked and broken apart.
 The only constant was their triangular shape.

 I delved a little deeper.
 The claim that the word huffer originates from a corruption of ‘half a loaf’ seems plausible (especially in an Essex country accent) as does the story of huffers being made originally for workers labouring all day in the fields.